Why Our Students Chose Community College

 Preparing for the Workforce

 Marshalltown Community College and Ellsworth Community College offer a variety of career training programs.
-These programs are one-to-two-year programs that can give you the hands-on training you need to get you into the workforce and making money.
+These programs are one-to-two-year programs that can give you the hands-on training you need to get into the workforce and earn money.

 The skills and training you receive will have you ready to tackle all tasks and prepare you for your future.
 “The MCC nursing program is challenging but the staff is teaching us what we need to know for the future,” commented current MCC student Madison Fogt.